awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Ruby.03.md

    ```
 **Note**
 This program uses `update_expression` to describe all updates you want to perform on the specified item\.
-The `return_values` parameter instructs DynamoDB to return only the updated attributes \(`UPDATED_NEW`\)\.
+The `return_values` parameter instructs Amazon DynamoDB to return only the updated attributes \(`UPDATED_NEW`\)\.

-1. To run the program, type the following command:
+1. To run the program, type the following command.

    `ruby MoviesItemOps03.rb`

 ## Step 3\.4: Increment an Atomic Counter<a name="GettingStarted.Ruby.03.04"></a>

-DynamoDB supports atomic counters, where you use the `update_item` method to increment or decrement the value of an existing attribute without interfering with other write requests\. \(All write requests are applied in the order in which they are received\.\)
+DynamoDB supports atomic counters, which use the `update_item` method to increment or decrement the value of an existing attribute without interfering with other write requests\. \(All write requests are applied in the order in which they are received\.\)

 The following program shows how to increment the `rating` for a movie\.
-Each time you run it, the program increments this attribute by one\.
+Each time you run the program, it increments this attribute by one\.

-1. Copy and paste the following program into a file named `MoviesItemOps04.rb`:
+1. Copy and paste the following program into a file named `MoviesItemOps04.rb`.

    ```
    require "aws-sdk"